Team-Silver-Sphere/SquadJS/README.md

     - The accurate collection of some server log events will not occur.
 SquadJS collects players' "suffix" name, i.e. their Steam name without the clan tag added via the game settings, when they join the server and uses this to identify them in certain logs that do not include their full name.
 As a result, for players connecting prior to SquadJS starting some log events associated with their actions will show the player as `null`.
 * Duplicated Player Names - If two or more players have the same name or suffix name (see above) then SquadJS will be unable to identify them in the logs.
 When this occurs event logs will show the player as `null`.
 Be on the watch for groups of players who try to abuse this in order to TK or complete other malicious actions without being detected by SquadJS plugins.

-## SquadJS API
-SquadJS pings the following data to the [SquadJS API](https://github.com/Team-Silver-Sphere/SquadJS-API/) at regular intervals to assist with its development:
-* Squad server IP, query port, name & player count (including queue size).
-* SquadJS version.
-* Log reader mode, i.e. `tail` or `ftp`.
-* Plugin configuration.

-At this time, this cannot be disabled.

-Please note, plugin configurations do **not** and should **not** contain any sensitive information which allows us to collect this information.
-Any sensitive information, e.g. Discord login tokens, should be included in the `connectors` section of the config which is not sent to our API.
-It is important that developers of custom plugins maintain this approach to avoid submitting confidential information to our API.

 ## Versions and Releases
 Whilst installing SquadJS you may do the following to obtain slightly different versions:
 * Download the [latest release](https://github.com/Team-Silver-Sphere/SquadJS/releases/latest) - To get the latest **stable** version of SquadJS.